snowex-hackweek/website-2021/tutorial_guide.md

 <img width="1237" alt="Screen Shot 2021-04-21 at 7 19 36 PM" src="https://user-images.githubusercontent.com/3924836/115539871-d67fb600-a2e0-11eb-94d5-bee7242438e4.png">

+## Test your tutorial

+Before creating pull requests and commiting code to GitHub it is helpful to test that things are working correctly.

+1. To ensure your notebook renders correctly in the JupyterBook you can run the following command from a terminal:
+`jb build book --warningiserror --keep-going`

+1. To check all that all your external links resolve to a valid URL:
+`jb build book --builder linkcheck`

 ## Add your tutorial to the hackweek book

+Once you are satisfied with your tutorial, open up a pull request to add it to the website!
+Don't worry if it's not perfect, you can also make changes later on.

 1. Commit your notebook and push to your fork
 ```